 Overall, I’d estimate a third of the new exam features new AWS services, resources, and tools.
 But I felt the rest of the exam questions seemed to have been re-designed to feature the architecture and implementation of AWS services and resources, rather than specific numbers and facts about AWS resources and services.
-On my beta exam, I saw questions much more focused on Cost Optimization, Security, Aurora, FSx, and the architecture of AWS.
+On my beta exam, I saw questions much more focused on Cost Optimization, Security, Aurora Database API, FSx, and the architecture of AWS.

 Ready to get into the nitty-gritty?
 Let’s break it down with a deep dive into a few different areas of the exam.

 Compute and Networking

 - I personally felt the networking questions were harder on the SAA-C02 than the older SAA-C01.